 Whipping Star is definitely interesting for its goofiness.
 I’d even say this: as it isn’t a timeless classic like Dune, it might even be more interesting than Dune – that is, for those interested in the history of SF, and for scholars of the times in which it was published.

 Frank Herbert published a book set in the same universe 8 years later.
 I will read The Dosadi Experiment somewhere in the future, and approach with care.
 You should too, if you want to try Whipping Star.
 I won’t advice against it, it’s a quick read, but it hasn’t aged well.

 I absolutely love the entire Dune series, but at this moment, after having read Whipping Star and The Santaroga Barrier, it seems to me that Herbert poured the quality part of his creativity entirely into the Arrakis universe.

-Click here for my other Herbert reviews: long analysis of Dune, Dune Messiah, Children of Dune and God Emperor of Dune, and more regular reviews of Destination: Void, The Santaroga Barrier, Soul Catcher & The Dosadi Experiment.
+Click here for my other Herbert texts: long analyses of Dune, Dune Messiah, Children of Dune, God Emperor of Dune and Heretics of Dune, and more regular reviews of Destination: Void, The Santaroga Barrier, Soul Catcher & The Dosadi Experiment.
 I’ve also tackled Hunters of Dune and Sandworms of Dune, and wrote about Villeneuve’s 2021 film Dune: Part One.